Top Tools to Achieve Inbox Zero on LinkedIn in 2026

 • Can you reply in <2 mins?
 Reply immediately, then archive.

-Step 4: Use Your Split Inboxes
+Step 4: Work from Your Priorities (Use Split Inboxes)

 Once messages are processed from the main inbox, work through your labeled inboxes (e.g., spend 15 minutes on your 'Hot Lead' inbox).